The big question

 Racer at heart

-Race Across America, Styrkeprøven, Race Around Iceland, Dirty Kanza, Dirty Jutland, Race Around Denmark
+Badlands, Iberica Traversa, Styrkeprøven, Race Around Iceland, Panceltic Race, Dirty Jutland, Race Around Denmark.

 I love racing.
 And I love longer, tougher races.
 The physical and mental side of it.
 You can’t win on one of them alone.
 That’s what I train for.
 Those are my goals.